 Have you heard that Canvas fingerprinting helps websites to track down visitors?
 Most likely you have since you are reading this article.
 Let me ask a question, though.
 Why do you believe it?
 Did you read some research?
-Did you conduct research of your own?
-Or maybe you just saw something in newspapers or heard from a friend?
+Or did you conduct one on your own?
+Maybe you just saw something in printed sources or heard from a friend.
 Intrigued?
 Keep reading, because today we are going to bust some myths.

 Indeed, if we analyzed thousands of different devices with different operating systems and browsers made in the past 25 years, we would get quite a lot of unique canvas fingerprints.
-That is what several academic papers reveal.
+It is what several academic papers reveal.

 But what would happen if we only analyze devices and operating systems popular at the moment?
 It’s great to know that websites can easily track down someone browsing the Internet from a 15-year-old grandma’s computer with Windows 95 and Internet Explorer 5.0.
-However, that does not really answer the question of how unique your Dell XPS with Windows 10 and Chrome 73 is.
+However, it does not answer the question of how unique your Dell XPS with Windows 10 and Chrome 73 is.

 Analyzing all fingerprints used by websites would have taken us several months, so we decided to limit this research to the most controversial and misunderstood one – Canvas.

 In collaboration with a local computer shop that sells new and used computers, we gained access to hundreds of machines with different hardware on board.
 We selected those having different graphics adapters and drivers.
 In the majority of tests, Windows 10 and the latest version of Chrome browser was used.

 Amazingly, after testing over one hundred completely different machines, we discovered that most of them have identical canvas fingerprint.

 Here are some highlights from our research:

 - Dell XPS 2018 year had the same canvas fingerprint as HP laptop from the 2012 year